 In the past year, Tether, the stable coin market leader and one of the most traded cryptocurrencies, has faced controversy over its possible role in manipulating the crypto markets towards the massive rally and subsequent crash we experienced from December 2017 to January 2018.

 Tether has always claimed to be backed 1-to-1 by a reserve of US dollars.
 However, many experts have questioned the truth of this claim, especially when the stable coin continues to seamlessly print $250m worth of new coins every few months with no transparency about where the $250m in real USD is coming from to back it.
-The most obvious accusation is that Tether is simply a crypto version of the Federal Reserve, except it is controlled by even fewer people and operates under even less scrutiny.
+The most apparent accusation is that Tether is simply a crypto version of the Federal Reserve, except it is controlled by even fewer people and operates under even less scrutiny.
 Their ability to print money seemingly out of thin air gives them the purchasing power to pump the price of BTC and other cryptocurrencies at will, which many have claimed was the case during the December 2017 crypto bubble.

 Is Tether just as vulnerable to collapse as any centralized Bank?

 By now, most people know that Banks don’t actually hold the exact amount of funds deposited by customers in a vault somewhere.
 Instead, the money moves around, providing loans for debtors, and paying back creditors.
 If, in a moment of panic, all account holders of a bank were to demand to get their money out at the same time, the Bank would be unable to fulfill their request and likely go under trying to do so.

 The same concerns have been expressed about stable coins like Tether.
 In a volatile market like crypto, where moments of panic are commonplace, there are significant doubts that Tether has sufficient USD backing for the majority of their holders to transfer back to fiat within a short time frame.